avaframe/AvaFrame/docs/moduleCom1DFA.rst

 ----------------------------

 The com1DFA computational module provides the option to add an elastic cohesion force between particles.
-This can be used for example to simulate small glide snow avalanches.
+This was developed to simulate small glide snow avalanches.

 The cohesion between particles is modeled using elastic bonds with maximum strain rate.
-This means that the cohesion force :math:`\mathbf{F}_{lk}` exerted by :math:`l` on :math:`k` is expressed by:
+This means the cohesion force :math:`\mathbf{F}_{lk}` exerted by :math:`l` on :math:`k` is expressed by:

 .. math::